-SYNOPSIS – Just as sinners await the future judgment of God, so believers are waiting to receive their full salvation at the resurrection – Romans 1:16-23.
+Just as sinners await the future judgment of God, so believers wait to receive their full salvation at the resurrection – Romans 1:16-23.

-In his epistle to the Romans, Paul introduced his ministry and the “gospel” he proclaimed to Christians residing in the city of Rome.
-This “gospel” or “glad message” had been promised centuries earlier in the Hebrew scriptures, a message concerning the Son of God, but has now been revealed to all the nations in Jesus Christ, to both “Jew and Greek.”
+In Romans, Paul introduced the “gospel” that he was proclaiming to the Christians residing in the city of Rome.
+This “glad message” was promised centuries earlier in the Hebrew scriptures, a message concerning the Messiah, the Son of God, which has now been revealed to all the nations in Jesus Christ – both to “Jew and Greek.”